NetApp/na_cloud_volumes_automation/azure/anf/README.md

 | `az_netapp_vol_security_style` | String | (Optional) Volume security style, accepted values are `Unix` or `Ntfs`.
 If not provided, single-protocol volume is created defaulting to `Unix` if it is `NFSv3` or `NFSv4.1` volume, if `CIFS`, it will default to `Ntfs`.
 In a dual-protocol volume, if not provided, its value will be `Ntfs`. |
 | `az_netapp_vol_storage_quota` | String | (Required) The maximum Storage Quota allowed for a file system in Gigabytes. |

+## License
+By accessing, downloading, installing or using the content in this repository, you agree the terms of the License laid out in License file.

+Note that there are certain restrictions around producing and/or sharing any derivative works with the content in this repository.
+Please make sure you read the terms of the License before using the content.
+If you do not agree to all of the terms, do not access, download or use the content in this repository.

+Copyright: 2022 NetApp Inc.

 ## Author Information
 NetApp Solutions Engineering Team